Preaxial deficiency | Thumb function | Systemic screening | Wrist reconstruction | Recurrence

 - Type IV: Complete absence of the radius; this is the classic severe radial club hand pattern.

-Modified systems add Type N for thumb hypoplasia with normal radius and carpus, and Type 0 for radial carpal deficiency with normal radius length.
+Modified systems (James and colleagues) add Type N for thumb hypoplasia with a normal radius and carpus, and Type 0 for radial carpal deficiency with normal radius length.
 These additions matter because thumb hypoplasia and radial carpal deficiency can belong to the same preaxial spectrum even when the radius appears near normal.

 Do not say "Type IV radius, therefore centralise."
 Radius type describes anatomy; it does not by itself decide surgery.
 The thumb, elbow, wrist flexibility, systemic diagnosis, family goals and adaptive function decide treatment.